Chains and flags #

 Hausdorff's maximality principle

-There exists a maximal totally ordered set of α
+There exists a maximal totally ordered set of α.

-Note that we do not require α
+Note that we do not require α to be partially ordered by r.

 Flags #